How to Get a Small Business Grant

 What is the easiest grant to get?

 It is far easier to get a small business grant that is specialized.
 Grants with broad requirements attract more applicants and are therefore more competitive.
-Finding a small business grant that aligns closely with your business will increase the odds of you receiving the grant.
+Finding a grant that aligns closely with your company will increase the odds of you receiving the grant.